- British Midland B737 Flight 92 at Kegworth

 Cabin tail section.
 Note the seats are still attached up to where the floor is disrupted.
 Photo from the accident investigation.

-The British Midlands Flight 92 accident in 1989 was not the accident that led directly to the 16g seat rule but it was one of many that demonstrated that 9g seats do not provide adequate protection to passengers or crew in a survivable crash.
+The British Midland Airways Flight 92 accident in 1989 was not the accident that led directly to the 16g seat rule but it was one of many that demonstrated that 9g seats do not provide adequate protection to passengers or crew in a survivable crash.
 Evidence of poor seat performance during the Flight 92 crash sequence includes:

 - Seat tracks and seat spars fractured allowing seats to collapse or break loose from the airplane floor resulting in severe passenger injuries and fatalities.